kennymkl/Particle-Simulator/README.md

 ## Getting Started

 ### Prerequisites
 Ensure you have Java installed on your machine.
 This application requires Java 8 or higher.
-If Java is not installed, you can download it from [Oracle Website](https://www.oracle.com/ph/java/technologies/downloads/).
+If Java is not installed, you can download it from the [Oracle Website](https://www.oracle.com/ph/java/technologies/downloads/).

 #### Option 1: Run the Executable JAR File
 1. Download the `ParticleSimulator.jar` file from the releases section.